Alfresco/alfresco-docker-base-java/README.md

 #### Release

-Just push a commit on the default branch including `[release]` in the message to trigger a release on Travis CI.
+Push a commit on the default branch including `[release]` in the message to trigger a release on Travis CI.

 ## Pulling released images